The Price of Salt: Plot

 Therese Belivet is a lonely young woman, just beginning her adult life in Manhattan and looking for a chance to launch her career as a theatre set designer.
-When she was a young girl, her widowed mother sent her to an Episcopalian boarding school, leaving her with a sense of abandonment.
+When she was a young girl, her widowed mother sent her to an Episcopal boarding school, leaving her with a sense of abandonment.
 Therese is dating Richard, a young man she does not love and does not enjoy having sex with.
 On a long and monotonous day at work in the toy section of a department store during the Christmas season, Therese becomes interested in a customer, an elegant and beautiful woman in her early thirties.
-The woman's name is Carol Aird and she gives Therese her address so her purchases may be delivered.
+The woman's name is Carol Aird, and she gives Therese her address so her purchases may be delivered.
 On an impulse, Therese sends her a Christmas card.
 Carol, who is going through a difficult separation and divorce and is herself quite lonely, unexpectedly responds.
 The two begin to spend time together.
 Therese develops a strong attachment to Carol.
 Richard accuses Therese of having a "schoolgirl crush," but Therese knows it is more than that: she is in love with Carol.

 Carol's husband, Harge, is suspicious of Carol's relationship with Therese, whom he meets briefly when Therese stays over at Carol's house in New Jersey.
 Carol had previously admitted to Harge that she had a short-lived sexual relationship months earlier with her best friend, Abby.
 Harge takes his and Carol's daughter, Rindy, to live with him, limiting Carol's access to her as divorce proceedings continue.
-To escape from the tension in New York, Carol and Therese take a road trip West as far as Utah, over the course of which it becomes clear that the feelings they have for each other are romantic and sexual.
+To escape from the tension in New York, Carol and Therese take a road trip west as far as Utah, over the course of which it becomes clear that the feelings they have for each other are romantic and sexual.
 They become physically as well as emotionally intimate and declare their love for each other.